wlieurance/lleiadb/README.md

 ### Database Functionality
 1. Spatially enabled PostGIS database.
 2. Robust design with appropriate primary/foreign keys as a check against orphaned records and other quality control issues.
-3. Imported data is tied to specific database keys, which can be deleted from the database to cause the deletion of associated import records, giving the user direct control of database content.
+3. Imported data are tied to specific database keys, which can be deleted from the database to cause the deletion of associated import records, giving the user direct control of database content.
 4. Custom views to quickly give access to common data needs.

 ### Additional Project Features